 Clearinghouse Partners and Contributors

-The partners that have initiated this effort are the World Health Organization (WHO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the AIDS Vaccine Advocacy Coalition (AVAC), and Family Health International (FHI).
+The partner organisations that initiated this effort are the World Health Organization (WHO), the Joint United Nations Programme on HIV/AIDS (UNAIDS), AVAC, and FHI 360.

 AIDS Vaccine Advocacy Coalition (AVAC)